qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 - "Recall the sort of problems for which Deep Learning is a useful tool"
 - "List some of the available tools for Deep Learning"
 - "Recall the steps of a Deep Learning workflow"
-- "Explain why it is important to test the accuracy of Deep Learning system."
 - "Identify the inputs and outputs of a Deep Learning system."
 - "Test that we've correctly installed the Keras, Seaborn and Sklearn libraries"
 keypoints: